PangJiutian/Generating-Time-Shifted-Seismic-Data/README.md

-# Seismic Well-Tie: Time-Shift Estimation and Correction
+# Seismic Well-Tie: Generating Time-Shifted Seismic Data

 This project explores the challenge of misalignment between well logs and seismic data due to time shifts caused by inaccurate time-depth relationships (TDR).
 Such misalignment—where seismic peaks and troughs do not align with well-log events—poses a serious problem for supervised learning models, preventing them from learning correct input-label relationships.